Got broken stuff? Toss it? No way! Bring it to a WSU Repair Café!

 *Does you bike need repair?
 Check out the DIY Fix-it Station Outside of their location: Sharing Wheels shop at 2531 Broadway in Everett.
 Access is on the east (alley) side of the building, with ample parking in the adjacent lot.
 Contact them about bike repair drop-off.

 *There can be situations where the bike needs more extensive work than can be done in a small home shop, or the low value and poor condition of the bike does not warrant its repair, etc., in which case the volunteer will return the bike to the shop and contact the owner.
 The client can retrieve the bike as-is, if preferred.
-Alternately, the client can confer about the bike with the bike shop manager (and chief mechanic), Alain Cansino, about how to proceed.
+Alternately, the client can confer about the bike with the bike shop manager about how to proceed.
 The client and the shop manager may agree to proceed with further paid repair work at the shop on the bike.
-Sharing Wheels is a qualified and attractively-priced option for bike repair, if the shop manager has time on his schedule for additional repair work.
+Sharing Wheels is a qualified and attractively-priced option for bike repair, if the shop manager has time on the schedule for additional repair work.

 Thank you to our partners:

 Special thank you to Sharing Wheels Community Bike Shop and the Snohomish County Clothing and Textile Adivors!
-Their volunteers have been partnering with us since our first Repair Cafe event in March of 2018.
+Their volunteers have been partnering with us since our first Repair Café event in March of 2018.
 Be sure to check out their Sharing Wheels bike store in Everett and CTA sewing events on Facebook!

 Thank you to Snohomish County Solid Waste for their funding of this valuable community program and of course Repair Café International for letting us be part of their growing network of global Repair Cafes.